guoyww/AnimateDiff/README.md

 <details>
 <summary>Contributions from community</summary>
 Contributions are always welcome!!
-We will create another branch which community could contribute to.
-As for the main branch, we would like to align it with the original technical report:)
+The <code>dev</code> branch is for community contributions.
+As for the main branch, we would like to align it with the original technical report :)
 </details>

 ## Setup for Inference